Zeuhz-Droid/g-s/README.md

 trying to see if command line works as effectively as the vscode git terminal.

 so this is the code to confirm.

+## 16/20/21

+okay, can i make two branches locally and push it to github?